alexyingchen/accessguide/contentcreators.md

 **Disabilities**: intellectual, language, learning **WCAG number + conformance**: 3.1.3 AAA

+`The birthday party wasn’t a surprise because my sister spilled the beans.
+-> Spill the beans: to reveal a secret unintentionally or indiscreetly`

+-

 ### C10.
 Provide a way to expand abbreviations
 > I have a bad memory and often forget what abbreviations stand for.

-Provide a way to expand abbreviations, such as a glossary that the abbreviation links to, or an explanation in the text.
+Provide a way to expand abbreviations, such as a glossary that the abbreviation links to or an explanation in the text.

 **Disabilities**: intellectual, language, learning **WCAG number + conformance**: 3.1.4 AAA

+`Our next guest for our AMA (Ask Me Anything) is the amazing Frida Kahlo!`

+-

 ### C11.
 Provide pronunciation for ambiguous words
 > I’m blind so I use a screen reader, and it always pronounces words the same way in different contexts and just ends up confusing me.

-Provide a way to determine the specific pronunciation for ambiguous words that change according to context, such as the phonetic spelling right after the word, the reading of the word by ruby element, or a link to a glossary.
+Provide a way to determine the specific pronunciation for ambiguous words, such as the phonetic spelling right after the word, the reading of the word by ruby element, or a link to a glossary.

 **Disabilities**: intellectual, language, learning, visual **WCAG number + conformance**: 3.1.6 AAA

+-

 ### C12.
 Provide text that reads at an 8th grade reading level
 > I have dyslexia so reading text with long sentences and complex words is very tiring for me.

-Write content as clearly and simply as possible so that it’s roughly at an 8th grade reading level.
-If the main content is too complex (like a scientific article) then provide a simple summary.
+Write content as clearly and simply as possible so that it’s at an 8th grade reading level.
+If the main content is too complex (like a scientific article) then provide a simple summary at an 8th grade level.

 **Disabilities**: intellectual, language, learning **WCAG number + conformance**: 3.1.5 AAA

+-

 ### C13.
 Provide descriptive headings and labels
 > I’m blind and I use a screen reader.
 Having section labels help me find and keep track of everything that I’m reading.